khaosluis/LESGEN/README.md

 ### LIMITATIONS
 - Isn't really a limitation, but sometimes, LESGEN[] can generate LES with no single solution.
 In this case, _eqSol_ just returns a null set ({}).
 - When all variable coefficients on a LES row are 0, _eqGen_ returns _False_ for that row (no variables!).
 They can also return _True_ if and only if the right side of the equation is zero.
+It's basically a logic check _(0 equals 3?
+0 equals 0?)_.

 ### LESGEN[] IMAGE PREVIEWS